 Post-breeder property tags are applied to sheep or goats no longer on their property of birth, or to introduced animals that have lost their original tag.
 Post-breeder property tags are always pink.

-Animal Health Australia (AHA) is working with relevant industry stakeholders to develop a national identification and traceability system for all South American camelids (SACs) in Australia.
+Animal Health Australia (AHA) is working with the Australian Alpaca Association (AAA) and other relevant industry stakeholders to develop a national identification and traceability system for alpacas and llamas in Australia.

-All camelids of South American origin include alpacas, llamas, guanacos and vicuñas.
-Australia has a SACs population of around 200-300,000 individual animals.
+Camelids of South American origin include alpacas, llamas, guanacos and vicuñas.
+Australia has an alpaca population of around 400,000 individual animals.
+Llamas are kept in far fewer numbers and guanacos and vicunas are not farmed in Australia.

-The Australian alpaca and llama industries have identified that the introduction of a national identification and traceability system is integral to the future development of these industries while they are still relatively small and growing.
+The AAA has identified that the introduction of a national identification and traceability system is integral to the future development of their industry.